This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Olive oil: You can also use sunflower, grapeseed oil, or peanut oil.
+• Oil: Olive oil or avocado oil.
+You can also use sunflower, grapeseed oil, or peanut oil.

 • Ground meat: You can use ground turkey, chicken, or beef.
-We like using a lean ground turkey the best.
+I like using lean ground turkey or ground chicken.

 • Pumpkin puree: Make sure to use unsweetened puree.
 You can also substitute with homemade pumpkin puree.